8081Knights/KnightsDocumentation/content/docs/frc/programming/intro-to-swerve/looking-at-swerve.md

 - **Heading** - The direction the wheel needs to go.

 {{<callout type="info">}}
-<span style="font-size: 1.2rem;">Heading: the angle that something is facing.
+Heading: the angle that something is facing.
 It's important because it is key to direction.
-Think of it as the angle something is at.</span>
+Think of it as the angle something is at.
 {{</callout>}}

 Each wheel needs to go somewhere when we want the robot to move so we need to look at how we control the robot.